osama-a-rehman/minimalist-chess-ai/README.md

 3) <b>State Diagram</b>: A UML State diagram is a diagram used in computer science to describe the behavior of a system considering all the possible states of an object when an event occurs.
 The following graphic shows the UML State Diagram of Minimalist Chess AI project.
  ![State Diagram](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/5dc55ed59781af26db62a7cf435d7c0977496cbd/images/uml-digrams/state-diagram.png)

+## 3) Domain Driven Design:

+<b>Domains</b>:
+I identified the following domains in the "Minimalist Chess AI" project:
+1) <b>Chess Board</b>: The Chess board itself can be identified as a domain.
+It involves having a board, chess piece and well defined moves that the chess pieces could make.
+The implementation of this domain is taken from a [Chess Library](https://www.npmjs.com/package/chess.js), and is used as `gameClient` in the project.
+2) <b>Chess Engine</b>: The Chess English could be identified as a domain.
+It involves analyzing the chess position, assessing or evaluating it, and computing the best move for a player.
+The implementation fo this domain can be found in [ai.utils.ts](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/main/src/main/java/minimalist-chess-ai/src/app/board/utils/ai.util.ts).
+3) <b>Game Analysis</b>: A Chess game's analysis could be taken as a domain as well.
+The AI that plays against a human could be used to analyze a game and give suggestions about what particular line could have given advantage to a player in an already played game, or it could be used to prepare as well.
+4) <b>Time Control</b>: Time control could be taken as another domain, to have different time controls available so that human could play against an AI in different time controls.
+5) <b>Chess Variants</b>: This domain can be added to the project, to integrate AI with the chess variants like Chess960.

+<b>Strategic Design:</b>
+As the project consists of the AI giving the best move for AI which might take arbitrary time to compute, I decided to go with the "Published Language" strategic design.

+It involves having a [Worker/Socket](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/main/src/main/java/minimalist-chess-ai/src/app/board/worker/ai.worker.ts) that acts as a socket layer between the "Chess board" and the "Chess Engine".
+It creates a socket/event listener that listens for the "Move Request Event" from the chess board for a particular position.
+Once it receives a message from the "Chess board", it delegates the chess position received via `fen` key in the message to the Ai Utility that actually goes on to compute the best move in that position.
+Once the Ai is done computing the best move, the Worker/Socket sends a message back to its sender with the Best move's Notation e.g. `Qh4` that the "Chess Board" requested in the previous message.

 ## 4) Metrics:
 I used SonarQube as the Code Quality analyzer for this project.
 The following are the most interesting metrics that helped me improve code quality: